Shpinkso/paulblay-hugo/content/blog/trying_out_codex.md

 _disclaimer:_ Based on my experience using LLMs for other things, on top of my experience with developing code in general - my expectation was that vibe coding would likely increase speed initially (I don't have to learn the subject deeply), but with a rapidly growing cost of maintenance (I didn't learn the subject deeply).

 I'd used plain old chatGPT for help with a few things, such as formatting my markdown tables more clearly.
-It did the job, but only after many (man) iterations and me reigning it back sometimes with overly audacious changes.
+It did the job, but only after many (many) iterations and me reigning it back sometimes with overly audacious changes.
 Regardless, it was certainly a lot quicker than me learning html, hugo and the theme I was using, well enough to solve the problem myself.

 ## Promting to Codex